tmfmnk/Mortality-and-LYL-in-Comorbid-SUD/README.md

 <b>3.
 Analytical dode.</b>

-The analytical code is divided into separate files, covering the data preparation, matching, fitting of survival models, generating the number of outcomes, and computing the life-years lost.
+The analytical code is divided into separate files, covering the data preparation, matching, fitting of survival models, and computing the life-years lost.